-The ECE Return collects information on all teaching staff who have worked at your service since the last ECE Return.
+The Annual ECE Return collects information on all teaching staff who have worked at your service since the last Annual ECE Return.

 This information gives the Ministry more insight on changes in the ECE teaching workforce for monitoring and reporting purposes.
 By including the start and end dates for staff in teaching roles at your service, the Ministry will be better able to determine the numbers of teaching staff in the ECE sector at any point in time.

-How is the ECE Return different from the paper-based RS61?
+How is the Annual ECE Return different from the paper-based RS61?

 More information is available on the ELI Information Collection page under the Overview tab.

-How often do I need to complete the ECE Return?
+How often do I need to complete the Annual ECE Return?

-Currently, the ECE Return is required to be submitted annually.
-The Ministry will advise early learning services of the dates for future ECE Returns.
+Currently, the Annual ECE Return is required to be submitted annually.
+The Ministry will advise early learning services of the dates for Annual ECE Returns in advacne.

-How will I know the date for the ECE Return week?
+How will I know the date for the Annual ECE Return week?

-The date of the ECE Return week for which data is collected will be confirmed in advance by the Ministry in He Pānui Kōhungahunga - The Early Learning Bulletin.
+The date of the Annual ECE Return week for which data is collected, will be confirmed in advance by the Ministry in He Pānui Kōhungahunga - The Early Learning Bulletin.

 Yes.
-Each service connected to ELI must submit an ECE Return to the Ministry.
+Each service connected to ELI must submit an Annual ECE Return to the Ministry.